 top of page

-Meibomian glands are modified sebaceous glands located in the tarsal plates of the eyelids.
-They secrete meibum, a lipid-rich substance that:
+Meibomian glands are specialized sebaceous glands located within the tarsal plates of the eyelids.
+They release meibum, a lipid-rich substance essential for several functions:

 • Maintains a smooth optical surface